-This website was created to offer readers delicious, interesting low-carb and keto recipes with carefully-calculated macros.
+This website was created to offer readers delicious, interesting low-carb and keto recipes with carefully-calculated macros per serving.
 My recipes have been developed so that readers can plan their meals accordingly and be confident in the knowledge that they can safely stick to their daily goals.

 However, assuming not all my visitors completely understand the benefits of low-carb or living keto, I created this page because I felt it was important to give some basic information to curious (or clueless) visitors that may want to learn a bit more about this life-changing lifestyle – and also shed some light on why I am such a passionate ambassador.

 I have explained the basics of keto below in much the same way I would chat to a curious friend at a dinner party, or the way I would text it to a desperate, out-of-shape friend that reached out to me.
 I have also included a few quality links throughout where expert doctors and professionals can explain the benefits of going low-carb / keto better than I can.

 Let’s start at the beginning with what we know about ‘recommended nutrition’.
 Let’s go all the way back to 6th grade life science / biology.
 It varied from country to country, but basically we were taught The Pyramid and the main food groups:

 Our syllabus, teachers, books (and doctors!) told us to consume these in specified amounts and they showed it to us in a visual pyramid.
 Do you remember that pyramid?
 It showed loads of bread, grains and rice to be your maximum consumption, followed by fruit and vegetables, then some meat, fish and dairy, and then a teeny-tiny amount of oils and fats at the top.

 Now… forget about that pyramid!
 We are fatter and sicker than ever: going LOW FAT and HIGH GRAIN has clearly not worked for us.
 The rise in processed (inflammatory) food hasn’t helped us either…